bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 One feature that the Messaging Layer Security (MLS) protocol provides is that it allows the members of a group to confirm that they agree on certain data.
-MLS includes a mechanism to modify this data (the GroupContext) all at once, but not to modify it individually.
+MLS includes a mechanism to do a wholesale replacements of all GroupContext extensions, but not to modify individual extensions.
 In this document, we define a mechanism that allows implementations to add, update, and remove each element of the GroupContext individually.
 This also makes it practical for applications using MLS to exploit this feature of MLS to ensure that the group members